 Depending upon whether someone is born without hearing (congenital deafness) or loses hearing later in life (after learning to hear and speak, which is known as post-lingual deafness), medical professionals will determine how much therapy the person needs to learn to use an implant effectively.
 Many people with implants learn to hear sounds effectively and even use the telephone.

 Some patients with hearing loss and their families may decide not to restore hearing.
 This is particularly true of children whose parents are hearing impaired and want their children to be able to function in the deaf community.
-The language of the deaf community is American Sign Language (ASL).
+The language of the deaf community in the United States is American Sign Language (ASL).
 ASL is a system of gestures many deaf and hearing-impaired people use to communicate.

 Can I Prevent Hearing Impairment?

-Many cases of hearing loss or deafness are not preventable; however, it is very important to realize that hearing loss caused by loud noise can be prevented.
-The only cause that can be prevented is noise-induced hearing loss.
+Many cases of hearing loss or deafness are not preventable; however, hearing loss caused by loud noise can be prevented, and prevention efforts can start at any age (even in teens).
 There are steps you can take to reduce your risk of this type of hearing loss.